-Political Terms used in the United States
+Glossary of Terms used in the LA Progressive

-AAPI - This term stands for Asian American Pacific Islanders, which consists of over 50 ethnic groups that speak over 100 distinct languages, with ancestries connected to Japan, the Philippines, Vietnam, Korea, India, Sri Lanka, Hawaii among others.
+AAPI - This abbreviation stands for Asian American Pacific Islanders, which consists of over 50 ethnic groups that speak over 100 distinct languages, with ancestries connected to Japan, the Philippines, Vietnam, Korea, India, Sri Lanka, Hawaii among others.
 According to the 2020 census, 24 million people identified as Asian and nearly 1.6 million individuals identified as Native Hawaiian and Pacific Islander.
 (Source: Whiteness at Work)

 Ableism - Ableism is discrimination against people with disabilities.
 This means expressions of fear or hate for people with disabilities, a denial of accessibility, as well as institutionalized discrimination.
 Ableism was first defined in the Oxford English Dictionary in 1981.